 You do not have to be a website designer to create a great website.
-There are many website building platforms on the market today.
-You hear them advertised as sponsors podcasts, youtube channels and have television commercials saying that you can build a beautiful website in a matter of hours.
+There are many website-building platforms on the market today.
+You hear them advertised as sponsors on podcasts, youtube channels and have television commercials saying that you can build a beautiful website in a matter of hours.
 With all the options available, business owners wonder what site builder is best and how to get started.

 Before You Get Started: Write Your Content In A Word Document First, And Rework It Until You Get It Right.
 It Is Inefficient And A Pain In The Ass To Develop And Edit Content Directly On Your Website.

-Let’s start diving into the pros and cons of each website building platform, beginning with Wix.
+Let’s start diving into the pros and cons of each website-building platform, beginning with Wix.

 Some of the questions include, “what industry are you in?” “do you want to sell products online?”.
 I liked that Wix positioned these questions upfront and in ordinary language.
 After you answer the questionnaire to the best of your knowledge, they will show you all the website designs that fit your needs.